Simon-Eke/AdvFullstack_Labb2/README.md

 - Copy the design to the other admin controllers
 	1. Booking needs fixing in api. - DONE
 		a) Get the list of bookings and then sort by Date.
+		b) Solve getBooking by id
-		b) Create and update have similar flow.
+		c) Create and update have similar flow.
 	2. Table should be quite easy
 	3. Customers isnt required
-	4. Admins is needed since I dont have a register
+	4. Admins is needed since I dont have a register - DONE and tested create,edit,delete
 - Public routes: DONE
 	1. Do HomeController with description and top 3 menuItems - DONE